 The Grants Department is available to assist faculty and staff in the development of a grant proposal from conceptualization to the final submission of a proposal.
-This process is outlined in the Grants Development Flow Chart.
+This process is outlined in the Grant Development Flowchart.
 The level of assistance provided during the development process varies based on the complexity of the grant proposal, the experience of the proposer(s) and the need for a team approach to develop the proposal.
 Steps in the process to develop a grant request to an external funding source include:

 Research Grant Opportunities